Why Pamela Anderson Should've Been That Mortal Woman On Stage In "Interview With The Vampire" IMHO (Warning: Reader's Discretion Is STRONGLY ADVISED)

 Pamela Anderson as a teenager

-I felt like what happened to Pamela (even before the movie) was kind of similar.
+I felt like what happened to Pamela (even before the movie) was similar.
 No, she wasn't taken to some theater and neither did these guys ever hold a show with her.
-How Pamela was raped isn't detailed and it's best she doesn't disclose it for the sake of her two sons who are now adults.
+How Pamela was raped isn't detailed and she shouldn't disclose it for the sake of her two sons who are now adults.
 I do feel that the novel blew up in her face.
 I have a KOOKY theory that the seven boys may have read the novel Interview with the Vampire.
 I felt that the stage scene may have amused them.
 I bet they probably decided to act on the book.
 I can't be sure where the rape happened.
 All I could do was speculate.
 What I could imagine was that a 14-year-old Pamela was taken to some location instead of a mock play.
 What I could imagine is that the seven boys decided to try and imitate the stage play.
 I'd imagine they probably all had a part in undressing her completely.
 Pamela was fortunate enough that the boys didn't drink her blood.
-Still, I could imagine what if they all took turns in deriving pleasure from her beautiful naked teenage body.
-Probably, I could imagine Pamela lying down on the floor while the seven men were kissing different parts of her body.
+Still, I could imagine what if they all took turns deriving pleasure from her beautiful naked teenage body.
+I could imagine Pamela lying down on the floor while the seven boys were kissing different parts of her body - which may have included her breasts and vagina.
 Fortunately, she didn't get pregnant at that time.

 I guess Jordan probably had a scheduled appointment with Pamela.
 Pamela probably met Jordan in some restaurant or coffee shop at that time.
-I could imagine the two had a conversation over trying to get her to star as the mortal woman on stage.
+I could imagine the two conversing over trying to get her to star as the mortal woman on stage.
 Probably, Pamela had read the novel herself sometime later.
 Jordan probably would've described to Pamela the role she might've been made to play.
 I guess Pamela didn't make her gang rape thing that public at that time.
-I guess only a few knew about it until she spoke about it loudly later past her prime as a mother of two sons.
+Only a few probably knew about it until she spoke about it loudly later past her prime as a mother of two sons.
 Pamela was still single and in her prime during the early 1990s.
 I felt like Jordan wanted to have her make a cameo for that one particular scene - the mortal woman on stage.
 I felt Pamela politely decline Jordan saying, "Sorry but I can't play this part.
 It'll relive bad memories."
-I feel like negotiation was done until Pamela made it clear that she wasn't playing the part.
+Probable negotiation was done until Pamela stated she wasn't playing the part.
 She probably told Jordan the real deal.
 Jordan probably decided to professionally keep it a secret.
-Jordan probably decided it was for the best not to let her play the role.
+Jordan probably decided it was best not to let her play the role.

 _________